-The United States is committed to strengthening its partnership with Afghanistan over the coming years to ensure that development assistance from the United States continues to support Afghanistan's path to self-reliance.
-During President Ghani's first official visit to the U.S. this past March, President Obama announced the establishment of USAID's New Development Partnership with the National Unity Government.
-This four-year initiative reinforces our com-mitment to results and accountability by linking up to \$800 million of our develop-ment accistance to specific head head with reforms focused on ensuring fiscal sustain ment assistance to specific benchmark reforms focused on ensuring fiscal sustainability, governance and anti-corruption, reducing poverty and enhancing inclusive growťh.
+The United States is committed to strengthening its partnership with Afghanistan over the coming years to ensure that development assistance from the United States

+Obama announced the establishment of USAID's New Development Partnership with the National Unity Government.
+This four-year initiative reinforces our commitment to results and accountability by linking up to \$800 million of our development accounts and account of the control ment assistance to specific benchmark reforms focused on ensuring fiscal sustainability, governance and anti-corruption, reducing poverty and enhancing inclusive growth.

-The U.S. Government committed at the 2010 London Conference on Afghanistan, and reaffirmed in subsequent international conferences, to provide 50% of civilian assistance on-budget in return for progress on measurable reform benchmarks in various areas including elections, sub-national governance, public finance, human rights, and economic growth.
-USAID provides on-budget funding through multi-donor trusts funds like the World Bank-administered Afghanistan Reconstruction Trust Fund (ARTF) and through direct government-to-government assistance.
-Direct assistance to the Afghan government is used to build the Afghan govern-ment's ability to sustain the investments and gains made over the last decade and to roduce its decondence on denors.
-Affehrenisten must continue to build its their co to reduce its dependence on donors.
-Afghanistan must continue to build its their ca-pacity to govern and provide services to its people.
-Providing direct assistance is an At the same time, USAID has put in place stringent measures to safeguard taxpayer funds, and only partners with ministries that responsibly mitigate risk.
+The U.S. Government committed at the 2010 London Conference on Afghanistan, and reaffirmed in subsequent international conferences, to provide 50% of civilian assistance on-budget in return for progress on measurable reform benchmarks in assistance on-budget in return for progress on measurable retorm benchmarks in various areas including elections, sub-national governance, public finance, human rights, and economic growth.
+USAID provides on-budget funding through multidonor trusts funds like the World Bank-administered Afghanistan Reconstruction Trust Fund (ARTF) and through direct government-to-government assistance.
+Direct assistance to the Afghan government is used to build the Afghan government's ability to sustain the investments and gains made over the last decade and to reduce its dependence on depose.
+Afghanistan must gentlying to build its their contents.

+to reduce its dependence on donors.
+Afghanistan must continue to build its their capacity to govern and provide services to its people.
+Providing direct assistance is an important mechanism for accomplishing this goal.

+At the same time, USAID has put in place stringent measures to safeguard taxpayer funds, and only partners with ministries that responsibly mitigate risk.
 This is in keeping with commitments made by both the previous and current U.S. Administrations to increase our work through local governments and organizations.
-Such work is crucial for fulfilling the ultimate goal of assistance, namely helping Afghani-stan become self-sufficient.
+Such work is crucial for fulfilling the ultimate goal of assistance, namely helping Afghanistan become self-sufficient.
 While the process of providing direct assistance needs to be done in accordance with strict oversight and accountability that can often slow implementation of programs, the results promise to create a more sustainable development outcome.